-What happens when you pair a teenage boy with his best friend (that just happens to be a robot) in a buddy-adventure movie that features geek technology and superhero shenanigans?
+What happens when you pair a teenage boy with his best friend (that just happens to be a robot!) in a buddy-adventure movie that features geek technology and superhero shenanigans?

-Big Hero 6, the first Marvel-based film produced by Walt Disney Animation Studios, that showcases corporate synergy at its finest!
+Big Hero 6, the first Marvel-based film produced by Walt Disney Animation Studios, showcases corporate synergy at its finest!

 When Tadashi Hamada (voiced by Daniel Henney) slyly sways his younger brother away from the illegal and underground Bot Fights, Hiro (voiced by Ryan Potter) enters a science fair, in hopes of earning a scholarship to the San Fransokyo Institute of Technology.
 But when an unexpected explosion brings peril to Hiro, his new friends help him cope with his recent loss.